CosmcBeta/PythonChess/README.md

 ## Need to do:
 - Add En Passant
+- Add castling
+- Create endings
-- Comment Code
+- Check/Checkmate
 - Create moves for when in check
-- Add FEN string converter
 - Create actual menus
 - Change controls from keyboard to mouse